-Mindset: The Five Keys to Creating a Mindset for Personal and Professional SuccessMar 23, 2022
+Mindset: The Key for Personal and Professional SuccessMar 23, 2022

 The 5 Keys to Developing a Mindset for Success:

 For any of you who I've had the opportunity to have as a student in class, you know that I place at the foundation of anyone's leadership journey the ability to have the right mindset.
 Mindset is so important to accomplishing anything you want in life whether it be a personal goal or a professional goal.
 It helps to keep you focused on the actions that you need to take to be successful in any of life’s endeavors.
 This week, I want to talk a little bit about mindset in greater depth as I feel that it impacts not just leaders in any profession, but most especially in law enforcement.

 We’ve all had a bad mindset about things whether it be a job, a personal situation, a person, or a task at hand.
 We have all been there for sure.
 Mindset evolves from one's paradigm which is defined as "how you see the world."
 This is discussed in depth in the Posner and Kouzes book The Leadership Challenge where they go into great detail about how one's paradigm evolves through the human development experience from childhood into adulthood.
 It’s a great book and should be required reading for any leader.
 In reality, what research has shown, is that your mindset is a product of your paradigm which is defined as the lens through which you view the world.
 Mindset creates thoughts which lead to action.
 The goal is to make sure your mindset creates thoughts that lead to constructive and NOT destructive actions.
 This could not be more critical for any professional, but most especially for law enforcement.
 Let’s take a brief look at some research that’s been done on mindset.